TheArkive/ahk-pi/README.md

 * Provides links to AHK v1 and v2 download pages / version archives.
 * Allows you to invoke `WindowSpy.ahk`, `help file`, and opt to Uninstall all traces of AHK in the registry.

-If you installed with a setup exe, then `HKEY_LOCAL_MACHINE/Software/AutoHotkey` may not be removable until after you uninstall it first.
+If you installed AutoHotkey with a setup file, then `HKEY_LOCAL_MACHINE/Software/AutoHotkey` may not be removable until after you uninstall it first.

 ## What this does NOT do...